georgetown-mdi/ukraine_jcso/README.md

 ## Installation
 This analysis was conducted using Python 3.7.6.
 The `requirements.txt file` contains the modules used for this project, and can be installed via

-    ```shell
+    ```
     pip install -r requirements.txt
     ```
 in this directory.

 Some scripts assume that the root directory of this repository is the working directory.